Xiaojiean/MRlab-2019-surgery/README.md

 This function, that can be found on the menu, allows for excluding (and alternatively including) the adjusted bone mesh from the view.

 ### Translate and rotate the bone and his fragments
-The bone can be grabbed, translated and rotared in the scene with only two fingers.
+The bone can be grabbed, translated and rotated in the scene with only two fingers.
 It can also be decomposed into his small fragments parts.
 A menu button can then reset the initial position of the object.

 ### Edit opacity
 Another function that we implemented was the ability to change the transparency level of the object when needed to be hidden.
 This enables to have a better visualization of specific parts of the fracture without loosing track of the momentarily ”unimportant” ones.
 The initial opacity can be restored through a menu button.